BrightMove/wizdocs/admin-ui/README.md

-# WizDocs - Agentic AI Platform for BrightMove
+# Wiseguy - Agentic AI Platform for BrightMove

 A modern web application built with Ruby/Sinatra that provides comprehensive audit tools and sales automation for BrightMove product management.

 ## Overview

-WizDocs is an agentic AI platform designed to support BrightMove product management through two main areas:
+Wiseguy is an agentic AI platform designed to support BrightMove product management through two main areas:

 ### 📊 Audits & Analysis
 - **Development Tickets**: Analyze JIRA development tickets and Intercom customer support tickets for consistency and accuracy